 I could undoubtedly fill this agenda with the diverse nourishments you basically need to attempt in Seoul.
 What’s there to adore about this?
 The Andong-style chicken is delicate, and delicate while the soy bean-based sauce is sweet and flavorful.
 Cuts of potatoes, carrots, and onions are tossed into the delectable blend, and starch noodles finish the dish.
 Yum!

-Lick 32 centimeters of wind ice cream
+Lick 32 centimetres of wind ice cream

 When you see a dessert remain in Myeongdong, don’t simply stroll past it!
 For 2000 KRW (SGD 2.40), you can get yourself a 32 cm wind frozen custard.
 In case you’re having this on a hot day, share it with a companion since talking for a fact, the frozen yogurt dissolves truly fast!